Fields of Study: Humanities, Social Sciences

 Portuguese Language Study: Required

-Before departure, you’ll take an online language placement exam to determine the level of introductory Portuguese language you will take during the summer program.
+Before departure, you’ll take an online language placement exam to determine the level of Portuguese language you will take during the summer program.
+The program offers three levels of Portuguese language instruction from beginning to advanced.

 Three days of language classes will precede the seminar lectures.
 During the final week of the program you will return to the language instruction to perfect what you've learned and encounter more sophisticated vocabulary related to your favorite seminars.